Esenby/Getting-and-Cleaning-Data/README.md

     The resulting data frame "relevant_data" is rearranged (grouped)
             - first by activity type,
             - then by test person
-            - (and by trial type(optional, for the sake of diagnosis possiblly in order to extract the original data).
+            - (and by trial type(optional, for the sake of diagnosis possibly in order to extract the original data).
         The resulting data frame is called "relevant_groups", but for the purpose of the assignment the data frame without the last column, "Trial-Type", is used.
         It is called "merged_groups"

-    The data fraame is filtered and split according to the activity  and Test_person, and the means of the features in these separate groups are calculated.
+    The data frame is filtered and split according to the activity and Test_person, and the means of the features in these separate groups are calculated.

     The groups of means are reassembled into a new data frame with
         - the activity in the first column, labelled "Activity_type"
-        - the feature names in the second, labelles "Parameter"
+        - the feature names in the second, labelled "Parameter"
         - a set of 30 columns for each test person, labelled "Subject_1", ...
 "Subject_30".

     The resulting data frame is called "trialsummary".